 Hyperhidrosis in Child

 The 3 main areas of the body that are affected in primary hyperhidrosis are the palms, feet, and axillae.
-Prepubescent children with this condition tend to present with palmoplantar hyperhidrosis, since axillary glands are not fully developed until after puberty.
+Prepubescent children with this condition tend to present with palmoplantar hyperhidrosis, since the axillary glands are not fully developed until after puberty.
 After puberty, axillary hyperhidrosis is the most common presentation.
-In addition to palms, feet, and axillae, affected body regions include the scalp and groin.
+In addition to the palms, feet, and axillae, affected body regions include the scalp, face, and inframammary and inguinal folds.

 R61 – Generalized hyperhidrosis